freedomofpress/securedrop-docs/docs/admin/installation/prepare_installation_media.rst

 If it does not report a good signature, try deleting the ISO and downloading it again.

-.. caution:: If you do not see the line above it is not safe to proceed with the installation.
+.. caution:: If you do not see "Good signature" above it is not safe to proceed with the installation.
 If this happens, please contact us at securedrop@freedom.press.

 Download and verify Qubes OS
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~